 Read on for details of the rules and requirements under the new A2P 10DLC registration system, and answers to many anticipated questions.

 - Do I need to register?
 If so, what’s the deadline?

 - How does US A2P Brand registration work?

 - Do I need to go directly to The Campaign Registry or any other non-Twilio website to complete registration?

 - Do I need to buy new phone numbers to use this A2P 10DLC service?

 - My company provides services to multiple other brands or companies as an ISV (independent software vendor).
 What do I have to do?

 - What information is required for registration?

-- Once I have registered my Brand and Campaign, how do I make sure my phone numbers use 10DLC?
+- Once I have completed registration, how do I make sure my phone numbers use 10DLC?

 - What pricing and fees are associated with the A2P 10DLC service?